woutervanvliet/react-t7e/README.md

 and count formatting (in the `_n` function).

 Simply pass an object with key-value pairs as 3rd argument to `_` or 5th argument to `_n`, and use the keys between curly braces in your source string to get it replaced.
-Or use either `%d` or '%f' to get your `count` argument as an integer or floating point (two positions) in your result string.
+Or use either `%d` or `%f` to get your `count` argument as an integer or floating point (two positions) in your result string.
 This intentionally looks like [printf](https://www.gnu.org/software/libc/manual/html_node/Formatted-Output-Functions.html), but only these two formatting instructions are supported.
 More may be added in a future version.